 Three threads led to Vick’s financial downfall.
 First, he spent money freely during his early career.
 According to ESPN, he earned nearly $40 million per year at his peak, an outrageous rate even for a top-tier NFL quarterback.
-But he also helped out some 30 family members and associates, some lavishly – for example, Vick’s younger brother got a new car every year on his birthday.
+But he also helped out some 30 family members and associates, some lavishly – Vick’s younger brother got a new car every year on his birthday, for instance.
 He made some poor investing decisions too, including a $1.6 million bet with a business partner who used his money to buy cars and inflate his own salary.

 Secondly, Vick ran a sophisticated and brazen interstate dog fighting ring out of his Virginia property for five years.
 Dog fighting didn’t cause Vick’s financial troubles, but they came to a head when authorities found out what was going on.
 After his conviction, his earning power crumbled.

 Thirdly, even as Vick racked up wins on the field, his first agent was aggressively pursuing a $45 million lawsuit stemming from a 2001 contract dispute.
 The parties finally settled $4.5 million in 2008, shortly before Vick declared bankruptcy.
 According to ESPN, Vick may have been able to avoid bankruptcy had the agent not demanded full payment right away.
 As it happened, Vick filed his bankruptcy petition in 2008, listing assets of less than $50 million against debts of up to $50 million.
 Vick lost most of his physical assets in the ensuing proceedings, and the Atlanta Falcons added insult to injury by clawing back approximately 20% of Vick’s $37 million signing bonus.